coxy1989/superconv/README.md

 [![CircleCI](https://circleci.com/gh/coxy1989/superconv.svg?style=svg)](https://circleci.com/gh/coxy1989/superconv)

 This repository provides an implementation of the *1cycle* learning rate policy as originally described in the paper: *Super-Convergence: Very Fast Training of Neural Networks Using Large Learning Rates* [1].
-In addition, it includes a reproduction of the published results on the MNIST dataset.
+In addition, it includes a reproduction of the published results on MNIST and new experiments on CIFAR10.

 What's in the box?

 - [Implementation](https://github.com/coxy1989/superconv/blob/master/modules/callbacks.py) of the *1cycle* learning rate policy.
-- [Port](https://github.com/coxy1989/superconv/blob/master/modules/model.py) of the *LeNet* Caffe model to keras.
+- [Port](https://github.com/coxy1989/superconv/blob/master/modules/model.py) of the *LeNet* model which ships with Caffe to keras.
 - [Implementation](https://github.com/coxy1989/superconv/blob/master/modules/cifar10_model.py) of another simple 3 layer net.
 - [Experiments](https://nbviewer.jupyter.org/github/coxy1989/superconv/tree/master/experiments/) which reproduce the published result on MNIST and new experiments on CIFAR10.